GuillaumeBer/cryptoDataManagement/backend/src/api/aster/README.md

 ## Issue

-The default endpoint `https://api.asterdex.com` is not resolving (DNS ENOTFOUND error).
-This could mean:
+The default endpoint is now configured to `https://fapi.asterdex.com`, which mirrors Binance's futures base URL structure.
+If the request still fails:
-- The public API is not yet available
+- Confirm that the Aster public API is available in your region/network
-- A different base URL is required
+- Try overriding the base URL via `ASTER_API_URL`
-- Access requires authentication or whitelisting
+- Check whether authentication or IP whitelisting is required

 ## Documentation